 Make sure that your velocity rules and spend limits are adequately lax, as even the most timid shoppers are prepared to open their wallets for big-ticket items.

-Hindsight is 20/20 as the saying goes, and that applies to fraud prevention.
-If you still have last year’s data at hand, you can check the transactions made on Black Friday and Cyber Monday that turned out to be chargebacks as fraud, then label them accordingly into your machine learning system.
+If you still have last year’s data at hand, you can investigate the transactions made on Black Friday and Cyber Monday that turned out to be chargebacks due to fraud, then label them accordingly on your machine learning system.

-It is worth having the ML work for you in times of increased load.
-It’s greatest advantage is that it can spot patterns that might escape analysts who are being spread thin.
+It is worth having the ML work in the background, especially at times of increased load.
+Its greatest advantage is that it can spot patterns that might escape analysts who are being spread thin.

-Your cybersecurity team should be proactively monitoring for these kinds of attacks anyway, but on the transaction management end, you should block suspicious logins and raise alerts with behaviour that’s associated with ATO’s, such as sudden password changes or changing of shipping details.
+Your cybersecurity team should be proactively monitoring for these kinds of attacks anyway, but on the transaction management end, you should block suspicious logins and raise alerts with behavior that’s associated with ATOs, such as sudden password changes or amending of shipping details.

 Your customer service will be overloaded.
 That’s a prime weak spot for an increasing vector of attacks: social engineering scams against your agents.
 Typically this will be aimed at acquiring customer details or committing refund fraud, but ambitious fraudsters will try to avoid blocks using this method as well.

-You should have verification policies and scripts in place to make sure that the person on the phone or in email communication is in fact who they say they are, but a quick social media lookup can help you verify their identity via checking their digital footprint.
+You should have verification policies and scripts in place to make sure that the person on the phone or in email communication is in fact who they say they are.
+A quick social media lookup can help you verify their identity via checking their digital footprint.

 It’s worth popping in a couple of extra training sessions ahead of the events to act as a refresher for your team.

-As it requires no integration or upfront fees, analysts themselves can take charge and tell suspicious cases apart from fraudulent ones quickly and efficiently.
+As this requires no integration or upfront fees, analysts themselves can take charge and put it to good use to reach confident conclusions about suspicious cases quickly and efficiently.

-Batch uploads are also available, should you plan on doing tiered analysis, wherein the real-time checks are assisted by a second layer of analysts to “catch” what got through the more-lax-than-normal ruleset typical of the season.
+Batch uploads are also available, should you plan on doing tiered analysis, where real-time checks are assisted by a second layer of human analysts ready to catch what got through the more-lax-than-normal fraud scoring rulesets, that are typical of the season.

 You might also be interested in reading about: